Dr Chloe Duckworth

 - Duckworth CN, Sassin AE.
 On colour and light.
 In: Duckworth, CN; Sassin AE, ed.
 Colour and Light in Ancient and Medieval Art.
 London, UK: Taylor and Francis, 2017, pp.1-8.

 - Mattingly DJ, Leitch V, Duckworth CN, Cuenod A, Sterry M, Cole F, ed.
 Trade in the Ancient Sahara and Beyond.
 Cambridge: Cambridge University Press, 2017.
-In Press.

 - Govantes Edwards DJ, Duckworth CN, Córdoba de la Llave R, Aparicio Sánchez L, Camacho Cruz C. El estudio del vidrio andalusí y las posibilidades de estudio en su composición química: primeros resultados y posibilidades.
 Boletín de Arqueología Medieval 2016, 18, 31-50.